School of Agricultural Sciences

 Abbas Aboohamidi, PHD, Assistant Professor of Agricultural Sciences, Department of Agricultural Sciences, PHD, Texas Tech University; MA, Texas Tech University; BBA, Texas A&M-Corpus Christi

-Mark J Anderson, PHD, Associate Professor of Agricultural Sciences, Department of Agricultural Sciences, PHD, Iowa State University; MS, Texas Tech University; BS, Texas Tech University
+Mark J Anderson, PHD, Professor and Chair of Agricultural Sciences, Department of Agricultural Sciences, PHD, Iowa State University; MS, Texas Tech University; BS, Texas Tech University

 Marcy Miller Beverly, PHD, Professor of Agricultural Sciences, Department of Agricultural Sciences, PHD, Texas A&M University; MS, Sam Houston State University; BS, Texas A&M University